 Trying to live more green?
 We try to help with our Champaign-Urbana Area Recycling Guide.

 Thank you to the City of Champaign for sponsoring our Ins and Outs of Recycling in Champaign-Urbana.
-Online registration for the next Residential Electronics Collection event will open on Monday, Sept.
-9, 2019 at 8 a.m. (the actual event takes place on Sat., Oct.
-12, 2019) .
-Pre-registration for the event is required to participate.
-To register, simply visit the website.
-(If you need assistance with registering, please call 217-403-4780 on Sept.
-9).
+The next Residential Electronics Collection event will take place in May 2020, with the date to be announced (generally, this takes place in May and October).
+Pre-registration for the event is required to participate and happen online.
 As part of your registration, you will select one of the 15-minute time slots to bring your items.
 This helps keep wait times to a minimum.
-This year’s event will have a limit of 10 items total and a two-television limit per registrant.
 This collection event is the only (cost-free) local option to dispose of an older, tube-style television.
 Can’t make the fall recycling event?
 For more recycling options, including free YEAR-ROUND local electronic recycling options (with the exception of most TV’s), click here .

 The Residential Electronics Collection event is for residents living in these participating communities in Champaign County: Bondville, Broadlands, Champaign, Fisher, Gifford, Homer, Ivesdale, Ludlow, Mahomet, Ogden, Pesotum, Rantoul, Royal, Sadorus, Savoy, Sidney, Thomasboro, Urbana, & Unincorporated Champaign County.
 If you live in one of the communities not participating (Allerton, Foosland, Longview, Philo, St. Joseph, & Tolono) then please do not register for this event, unless you have an ‘unincorporated Champaign County’ address.